-Someone who is subjected to bullying in the workplace may struggle to perform their professional duties with the utmost quality.
-Someone who is being bullied in a romantic relationship may take hits to their self-esteem and begin to ask themselves if something they did cause the bullying.
-A child who is bullied in school may see their grades take a nosedive.
-The impacts of bullying can vary, depending upon the bully, the victim, and other existing dynamics.
-However, the impacts of this kind of mistreatment are always negative and hurtful.
+Someone subjected to bullying in the workplace may struggle to perform their professional duties with the utmost quality.
+Someone being bullied in a romantic relationship may experience diminished self-esteem and ask themselves if something they did is causing the bullying.
+A bullied child in school may see their grades take a nosedive.
+The impact of bullying can vary widely, depending upon the bully, the person being bullied, and other existing dynamics.

 Why Do Bullies Target Certain People?

 The personality of an individual who is bullied also plays a role.
 In many scenarios, bullies target people who seem nice to a fault or otherwise less inclined to fight back.
-The reason behind this methodology is simple: bullies thrive off of power and control.
-By going after someone who may be too afraid to defend themselves or fight back, sadistic bullies get what they want and the vicious cycle continues.
+The reason behind this methodology is simple: bullies thrive on power and control.
+By going after someone who may be too afraid to defend themselves or fight back, bullies know that they risk little in the way of resistance.

 Individuals who are disenfranchised or powerless may also be likelier to experience bullying than their more fortunate counterparts.
 Bullies may be afraid to go after someone who has the power and means to push back against them.
-Therefore, they have the tendency to punch down and go after people who they view as defenseless easy targets.
+Therefore, they tend to punch down and go after people they view as easy targets.
 This does not mean that people of high stature are never bullied in life.
 However, studies have shown that bullies typically go after those who can't or won't fight back.

-There will always be bullies in various settings and environments, but this doesn't mean that you have to be a victim.
-As a matter of fact, you can not only stop bullies from hurting you, but you can also stop them from hurting others who are around you.
-Collectively fighting back against bullying involves people taking steps to defend themselves and shattering the dynamics which bullies rely upon to mistreat other human beings.
+There will always be bullies in various settings and environments, but this doesn't mean you must put up with it.
+You can not only stop bullies from hurting you, but you can also stop them from hurting others who are around you.
+Collectively fighting back against bullying involves people taking steps to defend themselves and shattering the dynamics that bullies rely upon to mistreat other human beings.

 Have A Healthy Support System

 Having the right support system in your corner makes all the difference in the world.
-In many cases, bullies are less likely to go after those who they believe have friends to back them up.
+In many cases, bullies are less likely to go after those they believe have friends to back them up.
 Having the right people in your corner also ensures that you are not isolated or alienated from other human beings.
-A healthy support system makes all the difference in the world and also allows you to be supportive of others in your group if they become targets of bullying.
+A healthy support system makes all the difference in the world and allows you to support others in your group if they become targets of bullying.

-A support system also makes a difference if you or someone else needs to report bullying to a higher authority.
-An established pattern and witnesses who can vouch significantly makes a difference and will speak volumes.
-Togetherness is the antithesis of isolation and the ultimate kryptonite for perpetrators of bullying.
+A support system also makes a difference if someone reports bullying to a higher authority.
+An established pattern of bullying and witnesses can make a significant difference.
+Solidarity is the antithesis of isolation and the ultimate kryptonite for perpetrators of bullying.

 Don't Blame Yourself

-When you're dealing with a bully, it can be very easy to question whether or not something you did prompted the bully to lash out.
+It can be very easy to question whether something you did prompted the bully to lash out when dealing with a bully.
 Bullies have a way of projecting their issues onto others; this can be emotionally and psychologically hurtful.
 You are not responsible for the actions of the bully.
-Each individual makes their own choices in life and must be accountable.
+Each of us makes our own choices in life and must be accountable.
 Regardless of how a bully chooses to conduct themselves or what they may say to you or others, they alone are responsible for the choices they make.

 Considering Online Therapy

-If you are dealing with bullying or some other challenge in life, you may do well to sign up for online therapy with BetterHelp.
+If you are dealing with bullying or other challenges in life, you may do well to sign up for online therapy with BetterHelp.
 Having the advice of a professional in your corner comes with many perks and benefits.
 Aside from providing additional support, a therapist can get to know you and evaluate your situation.
 Afterward, you will be given advice and things to think about.
 Even though human beings may face similar issues, the exact nature of certain situations can vary.
-Having to deal with all of this on your own can present a unique challenge and you shouldn't feel as though you're in it alone.
+Dealing with all of this on your own can present a unique challenge, and you shouldn't feel as though you're in it alone.

 Online therapy has changed countless lives and helped people learn more about themselves.
 Working with a therapist does not mean that you will never encounter a bully or go through tough times.
 However, it does ensure that you don't have to feel alone as you push forward and overcome.
 Later down the line, you may also come to find that what you went through made you a stronger and wiser person.
 Keep the faith and never give up because life has a way of surprising us sometimes.